Official Opposition (Canada): Senate

 There is also an Official Opposition in the Senate of Canada.
 This is the largest party in the Senate that is not in government.
 As the governing party is determined in the House of Commons, the Official Opposition in the Senate may actually be larger than the government party in the Senate.
 It is customary, however, for the Senate to pass legislation approved in the House of Commons even if the government has a minority in the Senate.
-Although the Senate nominally has the power to block most legislation (excepting bills which would trigger a non-confidence motion if defeated in the House, such as money bills), this power is rarely exercised in practice.
+Although the Senate nominally has the power to block most legislation (except that, when the consent of a provincial legislature is necessary to change the Constitution, the Senate may be overridden after six months), this power is rarely exercised in practice.

 The party that forms Official Opposition in the Senate is not necessarily the same party as in the House of Commons.
-From 1993 to 2003, the Official Opposition in the Senate was the Progressive Conservative Party of Canada, even though the Bloc Québécois was the Official Opposition in the House from 1993 to 1997, followed by the Reform Party of Canada, and then the Canadian Alliance from 1997 to 2003.
+From 1993 to 2003, the Official Opposition in the Senate was the Progressive Conservative Party of Canada, even though the Bloc Québécois was the Official Opposition in the House from 1993 to 1997, followed by the Reform Party, and then the Canadian Alliance from 1997 to 2003.
 This is because the BQ, and Reform Party had no Senators.
 However, when Senator Gerry St. Germain crossed the floor from the Progressive Conservatives to the Canadian Alliance in 2000, he argued that he should be recognized as the leader of the Opposition in the Senate as the Canadian Alliance formed the Official Opposition in the House of Commons.
 The speaker of the Senate of Canada ruled against him, however, as the Progressive Conservatives were the larger opposition party.